Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool evaluates a Rego query with full tracing, returning a structured trace and per-rule summary.
-This specific verb+resource+output combination differentiates it from sibling tools like rego_eval or rego_check.
+The description clearly states it evaluates a Rego query with full tracing and returns a structured trace plus per-rule summary, specifically for answering 'why was this denied?'.
+This verb+resource combination is distinct from siblings like rego_eval (no tracing) or rego_explain_undefined (focused on undefined).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.